 oooo“Solid?
 Out of Washington?
 Mutually exclusive terms.”

 oooo“Well, discredit where discredit is due, Rhodes; we’re the ones who verified WMDs in Iraq . . .”

 ooooRhodes had worked up a head of steam, however, and would not be diverted.

-oooo“I’ve still got friends at half the departments in Liberty Square, and they’ve all bitched to me over drinks at one time or another about how everyone else serves the interest of their own little fiefdom, spending more time guarding their perks and parking spaces than they do battling terrorism.”
+oooo“I’ve still got friends at half the departments in Liberty Square, and they’ve all bitched to me over drinks at one time or another about how everyone else serves the interest of their own little fiefdom, spending more time guarding their perks and parking spaces than they do at their jobs, much less battling terrorism.”
 He bracketed the air with inverted commas on the last two words.
-“These people go to war with each other over who can use what acronym!
-Since 9/11, more than 260 intelligence agencies have come into being, Avery; everyone with its own population of directors, deputy directors, assistant deputy directors, associate assistant deputy directors, and hoards of crab-handed analysts duplicating efforts by cubed multiples and they all do obeisance to Washington’s great Unspoken Mandate -POT: ‘Protect Our Turf.’
+“These people go to war with each other over which service is allowed to use which acronym!
+Since 9/11, something like 250 or 260 intelligence agencies have come into being, Avery; every one with its own population of directors, deputy directors, assistant deputy directors, associate assistant deputy directors, and hoards of crab-handed analysts duplicating efforts by cubed multiples and they all do obeisance to Washington’s great Unspoken Mandate—POT: ‘Protect Our Turf.’
 Anything to keep the funding coming.”

 ooooRhodes exhaled sharply and, with a wan smile, said: “If you gather from the preceding that I have little confidence in your intel from Washington, you would have inferred correctly.”

 oooo“Just between you and me?” said Fuller.